maroonpudding-max/hamlog_adif_log_matcher/README.md

 Tool for automatically matching amateur radio QSO logs between **HAMLOG CSV** and **ADIF logs (LoTW / eQSL)**.

-Designed for DXers who manage large HAMLOG databases and want to quickly verify confirmations.
+Designed for DXers who manage large HAMLOG databases and need fast, reliable confirmation verification.

 ---

 ## Overview

-Amateur radio operators often keep logs in **HAMLOG** while confirmations arrive later via **LoTW** or **eQSL**.
+Amateur radio operators often maintain logs in **HAMLOG**, while confirmations are received later via **LoTW** or **eQSL**.

-Because uploads may occur hours, days, or even years later, manual matching can be extremely time-consuming.
+Because confirmations may be uploaded hours, days, or even years after the original QSO, manual matching becomes increasingly time-consuming and error-prone.

-This tool automatically compares log entries and detects matches using multiple criteria.
+This tool automates the comparison process by applying flexible matching logic across multiple parameters.

-Background
+### Background

-HAMLOG originally used a simple QSL flag system where the third character was often just "Y".
+HAMLOG traditionally used a simple QSL flag system, where the third character was often just "Y".

-After starting to manage confirmations from LoTW and eQSL, more detailed classification became necessary.
-However, a large number of existing QSOs remained unprocessed, and manual verification was no longer practical.
+After incorporating confirmations from LoTW and eQSL, more granular classification became necessary.
+However, a large number of existing QSOs remained unverified, making manual processing impractical.

-This script was created to automate the matching process between HAMLOG logs and ADIF logs (LoTW / eQSL), allowing large QSO databases to be processed quickly and consistently.
+This script was developed to automate and standardize the matching process between HAMLOG logs and ADIF logs, enabling efficient handling of large-scale QSO datasets.

 ---